grz0zrg/fas/README.md

 ## About

-Fragment Audio Server (FAS) is a pixels-based additive, spectral, granular, subtractive and phase modulated (PM) audio synthesizer implemented as a WebSocket server with the C language.
+Fragment Audio Server (FAS) is a pixels-based additive, spectral, granular, subtractive, wavetable and phase modulated (PM) audio synthesizer implemented as a WebSocket server with the C language.

 All the synthesis methods can be used at the same time by using different output channels.